PUBLIC SECTOR ACCOUNTS

 The Public Sector Accounts Program provides Government Finance Statistics (GFS) in respect of the Australian, state and territory governments, their public financial and non-financial corporations, universities and local governments.
 The statistics are compiled predominantly from government accounting systems.

-The main users of the program include various Australian Government agencies (in particular the Treasury, the Commonwealth Grants Commission, Productivity Commission, and the Departments of: Finance and Deregulation; Education; Employment and Workplace Relations; Health and Ageing), State and Territory government agencies (in particular State Treasuries), financial market analysts and international agencies.
+The main users of the program include various Australian Government agencies (in particular the Treasury, the Commonwealth Grants Commission, the Productivity Commission, and the Departments of: Finance and Deregulation; Education; Employment and Workplace Relations; Health and Ageing), state and territory government agencies (in particular state Treasuries), financial market analysts and international agencies.